ActiveLogin/ActiveLogin.Authentication/README.md

 ## FAQ

+### Can I use Active Login from both .NET Core 2.2 and Core 3.0?

+Yes you can!
+It targets .NET Standard 2.0 and is tested from applicationns running both ASP.NET COre 2.2 and ASP.NET Core 3.0.
+Moving forward we will focus our efforts on Core 3.0.
+Samples of usage from Core 3.0 is available as a separate bransch at the moment.

 ### How do I run the samples?

 The samples are configured to run in simulated mode (no BankID certificates or GrandID keys required) by default.
 The _IdentityServer.ClientSample_ is using the _IdentityServer.ServerSample_ as its identity provider.
 So to run the _IdentityServer.ClientSample_, the _IdentityServer.ServerSample_ needs to be running first.